Police searching for man accused of assaulting woman in Charlestown apartment

-BOSTON (WHDH) – Police say a man broke into a Charlestown apartment early Tuesday morning and assaulted a woman while she was sleeping.
+CHARLESTOWN, Mass.
+(WHDH) – Police are looking for the suspect who broke into a Charlestown apartment early Tuesday morning and indecently assaulted a woman while she was asleep.

-Authorities responded to the area of Old Ironsides Way around 4 a.m.
+Authorities responded to the area of Old Ironsides Way at around 4 a.m.
 Tuesday for a report of a breaking and entering in progress.

-Officer say they were informed that a woman had been sleeping in her apartment when she was indecently assaulted by an intruder who had broken in.
+Police said they were informed that a woman had been sleeping in her apartment when she was indecently assaulted by an intruder who had broken in.

-The suspect fled out of the front door after the victim screamed and woke up other people in the house, according to police.
+The suspect fled out the front door after police said the victim screamed and woke up other people in the house.
+People living in the apartment complex said they were surprised by the attack because there are usually security guards everywhere.

-Police are searching for the suspect who has been described as a black male, 25 to 30 years old.
-Police say the suspect was wearing gray sweatpants with a “distinct” dark gray rear pocket.
+The suspect is described as a black male between 25 to 30 years old.
+Police said he was wearing gray sweatpants with a “distinct” dark gray rear pocket.

 Anyone with information regarding the incident has been urged to contact the Boston Police Sexual Assault Unit at 617-343-4400.